Eleum/SSSS/README.md

 # Backups

 Backups are stored in the `backups` directory, which is created in the same directory as the executable.
-Replace the existing `exitsave_1` directory with any of those (keeping the `exitsave_1` name) to be able to load that save file in game.
+Replace the existing `exitsave_1` directory with any backup you have (keeping the `exitsave_1` name) to be able to load that save file in game.

 # Roadmap